Gov. Hochul, New York Democrats introduce sweeping gun reform bills in wake of mass shootings

-A total of 10 bills were introduced in both the Assemble and Senate that would tighten New York's gun laws, close loopholes and address gaps in the law that were exposed by the horrific events that transpired.
+A total of 10 bills were introduced in both the Assembly and Senate that would tighten New York's gun laws, close loopholes, and address gaps in the law that were exposed by the horrific events that transpired.

 "Within the last month, two horrific mass shootings in Buffalo and in Texas have rattled this nation to our core and shed a new light on the urgent need for action to prevent future tragedies," Hochul said.
 "New York already has some of the toughest gun laws in the country but clearly we need to make them even stronger."